 Story by Judy Edwards | Photography by Ryan Siphers

-Pre-contact Hawai‘i’s intense isolation made it a laboratory where evolution ran wild, experimenting with function and form.
-Many plants that arrived here on the wind or waves, or on the wings and feet (and in the digestive system) of birds changed over time, becoming unique to this place.
-Without animals to chew or trample them, some plants lost their mintyness (which in plants is a repellent), their hardiness or thorns.
-Imagine those vulnerable plants when foreign invaders (people included) arrived.
+Pre-contact, Hawai‘i’s intense isolation made it a laboratory where evolution ran wild.
+Many plants arrived here via the wind and waves, or on the wings and feet (and in the digestive systems) of birds.
+They changed over time and became unique to this place.
+Without animals to chew or trample them, some plants lost their hardiness or their thorns or their “mintyness,” which in plants is a natural repellent.
+Now imagine those vulnerable plants when foreign invaders (people included) arrived.